timbeaudet/knowledge_base/faq/today.md

 - Take notes on all the "Gates" from the FGGS program.
   - Especially so for the Idea Generation stage.
 - Take notes on all the "Production Hacks" from the FGGS program.
+- Taking notes on what players like and dislike from racing games.

 ## Purpose